aduffy70/LabNotes/_posts/2018/2018-01-11-Reanalyze-Crepidomanes-with-SNP-loci.md

   * How does distance between samples compare to distance within a sample?
 For my replicates, what is the distance between each pair?
 How much of that distance is due to differences that are autapomorphic?
 How does that compare to the distance between non-replicate pairs?
 Maybe show some of this by plotting pairwise distances (by what?) and labeling the replicate comparisons.
   * Perhaps the IBD will show a general trend now that the non-Crep signal is gone?
   * Now that we have a better idea of Crep vs Mixed vs Non-Crep species assignments for the samples (including considerations of samples with very few loci), go back and see how accurate the PCR-based species ID method worked.
 Is that something we could propose as a quick species-test for independent gametophytes?
+  * Questions/ideas from looking at the old npgeno analysis:
+    - I split my loci 3-ways:
+      - Loci with no heterozygosity (only AA and aa genotypes).
+      - Loci with the maximum possible heterozygosity (only AA and Aa genotypes).
+      - Loci with all 3 genotypes present (AA, Aa, and aa)
+    - The distance tree for all loci looks very much like my current distance tree.
+The V.bos samples and mixed/uncertain samples are separate on long branches, and the Crepidomanes samples are clustered on short branches.
+    - The tree for MaxHet loci looks like a star--all signal is lost.